byronka/r3z/docs/the_lab.md

 The Lab
 =======

-The lab is an educational initiative at [Coveros](https://www.coveros.com/), focusing on agile engineering practices.
+The lab is an educational initiative, focusing on agile engineering practices.
 It is led by Byron Katz, an experienced developer and agile expert.